namdq2/namdq2.github.io/about.markdown

 I’m interested in building systems that can grow sustainably over time, learning from emerging technologies, and contributing to open, decentralized ecosystems.

 ### Connect
-If you’d like to discuss technology, system design, or potential collaboration, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/namdq2).
+If you’d like to discuss technology, system design, or potential collaboration, feel free to reach out.